 Our commitment is expressed in the annual Communication of Progress (CoP) and a commitment letter from our CEO.

 Below we explain how our work impact to the ten principles of the UN Global Compact.
 For more information about the UN Global Compact go to their website.

 Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights.

-Elkem’s respect for the universal recognised human rights is written in our Code of Conduct that all our employees must sign.
+Respect for human rights is one of Elkem's fundamental values.
+The respect for the universal recognised human rights is written in the Elkem Code of conduct that all our employees must sign.
 We expect our colleagues to behave according to and promote the UN declaration in the organisation.
 Our suppliers are also expected to support and respect human rights, so no breaches are committed in the supply chain.
 The suppliers must sign our Business Partner Code of Coduct.

 Principle 2: Business should make sure that they are not complicit in human rights abuses.

 Elkem follows up human rights issues through risk assessments and audit programmes, at own facilities and in supply chain.
 All significant investment contracts, of more than NOK 15 million, are screened using human rights criteria as well as other social and environmental impact criteria.

 For more information, see the Elkem Human Rights policy.